 - Make 4-6 slits at the side of the bags about 3-5 cm long using a sharp knife.
-After the cut, spray the bags 2 or 3 times a day with water to keep the mushrooms moist.
+After the cut, spray the bags 2 or 3 times daily with water to moisten the mushrooms.
 But be careful not to spray water that will go inside the bag.

 - The mushrooms will soon start to grow and appear on the slits.
 As soon as this happens, place the bag around 10 cm apart to give room for the growing mushrooms.

-- Move the bags in another area for growing and harvesting.
+- Move the bags to another area for growing and harvesting.

-- Keep the humidity of the area high as the mushrooms began fruiting, around 85-90% as recommended.
+- Keep the humidity of the area high as the mushrooms begin fruiting, around 85-90%, as recommended.
 Continue monitoring the bags throughout the process.
 Allow air to flush through the growing area before spraying.
 They also need some fresh air from time to time.